-This guide is NOT a manual on how to run your business on a day-to-day basis, or how to achieve your goals.
+This guide is NOT a manual on how to run your business on a day to day basis, or how to achieve your goals.
 It has been prepared with the intention of introducing you to the key factors required in running a successful business.
-You are entitled to operate your business and create processes that suit you as your business grows.
+You are certainly entitled to operate your business as you believe appropriate for your circumstances and create your own processes as you develop your business.

 There is no guarantee of success in any business.
 However, history shows by understanding the key factors of business, you will have a greater chance of success.
-It is by understanding these key factors, which allows your business to stand out from other business tradies.
-History is littered with examples of business failures because owners did not understand and failed to implement these key factors in their business.
+It is by understanding these key factors that I will be sharing with you, which allows your business to stand out from other business tradies.
+History is littered with examples of business failures, caused by business owners failing to understand and failing to implement these key factors in their business.

 Many business tradies lose money to devious customers who are either outright dishonest or who can find ways of not paying.
-Unfortunately for many tradies, many of their customers come from the most difficult customer groups; building/construction, which has a dreadful history of non-payment and by consumers who are the most protected and regulated, of all customer groups.
+Unfortunately for many tradies, many of their customers come from the most difficult customer groups; building/construction which has a dreadful history of non-payment and by consumers who are the most protected and regulated of all customer groups.

-Another way of looking at running a business is to think about when ships leave harbour and head off to sea.
+Another way of looking at running a business, is to think about when ships leave harbour and head off to sea.
 Even with the best captain, crew and maintenance programs, there is never a guarantee that the ship will reach the next port.
 When the captain and the crew are less able, and/or the ship poorly maintained, their chances of survival are further reduced.

-Furthermore, when a tradie goes in to business they wear two hats, the first as a businessperson and the second as a professional tradie.
+Furthermore, when a tradie goes in to business they wear two hats, first as a business person and the second as a professional tradie.
 To wear both hats successfully, the business tradie needs to have the tools and knowledge to succeed.